Covid 19 coronavirus: Disease expert Michael Baker urges PM to 'pause for a few more days'

 • China 'urged' WHO to 'delay a global warning' about outbreak

+But Baker, a professor of public health at the University of Otago Wellington, told Newstalk ZB's Mike Hosking this morning he would prefer to wait a little longer than that to ensure the public was fully on board with the requirements of level 2.

-A full move to level 2 would mean people can hug loved ones outside their bubbles, visit bars and cafes, go shopping and travel domestically.
+Under level 2 rules, people can pop their bubbles to see loved ones, visit bars and cafes, go shopping and travel domestically.
 Gatherings of fewer than 100 people will also be allowed if strict distancing rules are followed.

+Baker said the rules for levels 3 and 4 were much easier to follow - in level 2 "it needs to be pretty clear to everyone what's involved".

+However, he said it was "critical" that everyone gets back to work.

+But going to level 2 would be a big jump, given social restrictions would be loosened considerably, compared to the other alert levels, he said.

+Levels 3 and 4 were more tightly policed, with specific requirements and restrictions; "level 2 relies on people's individual judgment".

-But the Prime Minister has hinted level 2 could be brought in in phases.
+Ardern has previously hinted level 2 could be brought in in phases.

 That's something Baker has previously supported.